daniyalshah/csci3055u-project-template/README.md

 ## About the tools

-#### First,
+#### First, let's talk about Scala Webframes.
-let's talk about Scala Webframes.
 These are tools being used all around web applications, Some include:
 * The Lift Framework
 * The Play Framework
 * The Bowler Framework

-#### Installing Scala
+#### Tools for Installing Scala Without an IDE
 Scala can be installed on any LINUX or Windows System with one condition, that is to have a Java version of 1.5 or greater, which mostly every computer being used right now does.
 As mentioned before, Scala uses JVM and just to make sure you have version 1.5 above, run the following prompt
 ```